helenewillits/blockchain/README.md

-# blockchain
+# Blockchain

-A minimum viable blockchain.
+A minimum viable blockchain that I built for a final project in a cryptography course.